State Licensed Investment Adviser

 Exemptions from the licensing requirement for broker-dealers and investment advisers are found in Code Sections 25200 thru 25209 and California Code of Regulations (“CCR”) Sections 260.200 thru 260.204.12.

-Code Section 25202 is specifically related to investment advisers and provides a de minimis exemption from the licensure requirement to any investment adviser that (1) has no place of business in this state and (2) during the preceding 12-month period has had fewer than six clients who are residents of this state.
+Code Section 25202 is specifically related to investment advisers that are registered, licensed, or qualified, by another state and provides a de minimis exemption from the licensure requirement to any investment adviser that (1) has no place of business in this state and (2) during the preceding 12-month period has had fewer than six clients who are residents of this state.

 HOW DOES A PERSON APPLY FOR AN INVESTMENT ADVISER CERTIFICATE??

 Any person who wants to become an investment adviser in California may apply for a certificate by filing an application.
 The forms and instructions for filing an application are found on our web site.
 The applicant should review the Information to Assist Persons Applying for an Investment Adviser Certificate and Instructions for Completing and Filing Application for Investment Adviser Certificate on Form ADV pages prior to filing an application.
 Any questions concerning the application process should be directed to our Customer Services Office at 1-866-275-2677.

 Form ADV must be filed electronically with the Investment Adviser Registration Depository ("IARD").
 To file electronically with IARD, the applicant will need to obtain, complete and return the entitlement forms.
 These forms may be found on the IARD web site at www.iard.com.
 For further information, please visit the IARD web site.

 Fees: The fee for filing an application is $125.
 This fee is to be paid directly to IARD in accordance with its procedures.
 Fees are not refundable except as provided in Government Code Sections 13140-13144.
 Note: The filing fee does not apply to any applicant that is also Licensed as a broker-dealer under Code Section 25210.